-Where the MDP is required to undertake Substitution for any period greater than seven days for type 1-3 metering installations or greater than fifteen days for other metering installation types, the MDP must consult and use reasonable endeavours to reach an agreement with the affected FRMP, ENLR (where appropriate) and the LNSP for the connection point.
+Where the MDP is required to undertake Substitution for any period greater than seven days for type 1-3 metering installations or greater than fifteen days for other metering installation types, the MDP must consult and use reasonable endeavours to reach an agreement with the FRMP, LR.
+DRSP and the LNSP for the connection point.
 This may include changes to existing Substitutions for any period where those affected parties have directed that as a result of Site or End User information, the original Substitutions are in error and a correction is required.